netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - SOURCEIP
           - NONE
       - Backup persistence type for the virtual server.
-Becomes operational if the primary persistence mechanism fails.
+Becomes operational if the primary persistence fails.
     * - persistencetype

         *(str)*